Augsburg-Hochzoll station: Services

+Augsburg-Hochzoll is located in the fare zone of the Augsburger Verkehrsverbund (Augsburg Transport Association, AVV).

 Between tracks 1 and 5 there is a bus stop used by city buses on route 29, which runs only on weekdays (in the peak hour every 10 minutes).
 About 250 metres north of the station along Hochzoller Straße there is a bus and tram stop called Hochzoll Mitte on Friedberger Straße, which is served by city bus line 29 and tram line 6.